How to care for philodendron

 Some philodendrons require a humid environment and are therefore better suited to growing in bathrooms and kitchens, while others are prone to root rot and should be watered sparingly.
 Overall, however, most philodendrons are easy to grow and tolerate a range of different growing conditions.
 They make excellent house plants.

 Bear in mind that all philodendrons are toxic to humans and pets, so keep them out of reach of inquisitive cats, dogs or children.
+Philodendron plant sap can cause skin irritation, so wear gloves when handling if you have sensitive skin.

 How to care for philodendrons

-How to propagate philodendrons
+How to propagate a philodendron

 Many philodendrons develop offshoots around the base of the main plant, which can be removed and transplanted into individual pots.
 Water the plant thoroughly the day before division, to make the separation easier.
 When you remove the offset, make sure it comes with a good supply of roots, as this will help it to establish more easily.
 Replant it immediately into fresh compost and water thoroughly, allowing excess water to drain from the pot.
 Keep the division moist for a couple of weeks until you see signs of new growth – after this, resume your usual care routine.